 A larger roller has more surface area which provides more “grip” on the mat and prevents slipping.
 It also means less ‘bending’ of the running mat as it goes around the roller, resulting in less flexing and reduced wear.
 Larger rollers also turn slower which reduces heat build-up and potential breakdown of the mat fabric.

 Look for products that come with 2.5” rollers as this will dramatically improve the life of the treadmill.

 Console Controls and Displays

-The control panel will have some form of LCD (Liquid Crystal Display) or LED (Light Emitting Diode).
-They are available in all sorts of colours, shapes and sizes; much of the choice comes down to personal preference and what type of information you wish to see.
+The control panel will have some form of LCD or LED display.
+They are available in various colours, shapes and sizes; much of the choice comes down to your personal preference and what type of information you wish to see.

 Heart Rate Control

-The heart rate information allows the user to work within a prescribed zone as when set on the HRC (Heart Rate Control) program the treadmill will raise and lower the intensity of the workout to maintain your heart rate in that pre-set zone.
+Heart rate information allows you to work within a specific zone which can be set on the HRC (Heart Rate Control) programme.
+The treadmill will then raise and lower the intensity of the workout to maintain your heart rate in that pre-set zone.
 These programs are great for achieving specific goals, particularly weight loss.

-Finally the most important consideration when purchasing a treadmill is the company that supplies the product and the after-sales service and back-up spare parts.
+Finally the most important consideration when purchasing a treadmill is the company that supplies you the product.
+Do they offer after-sales services and back-up spare parts?

-This is a serious investment so be sure you are dealing with an established supplier that has a good history in the industry.
-Ensure they carry adequate stocks of spare parts and that they employ trained service technicians.
+Treadmills are a large investment, so be sure you are dealing with an established supplier that has a good history in the industry.
+Ensure they carry adequate stocks of spare parts and employ trained service technicians.
 This is especially important if you are purchasing online.